 A parent with a child with special needs should consider buying life insurance to fund the supplemental needs trust set up for the child's support.
 What may look like a substantial sum to leave in trust today may run out after several years of paying for care that the parent had previously provided.
 The more resources available, the better the support that can be provided to the child.
 And if both parents are alive, the cost of "second-to-die" insurance--payable only when the second of the two parents passes away--can be surprisingly low.

 Planning for individuals with special needs carries its own set of complications.
 Special attention must be paid to the details in order to avoid common pitfalls and maximize benefits to your loved one.
-Working with an expert in this area will save a lot of headaches in the long run.
-The experts at Heritage Law Office are willing to help you create a plan for your special needs child.
+Working with an experienced attorney in this area will save a lot of headaches in the long run.
+The attorneys at Heritage Law Office are willing to help you create a plan for your special needs child.
 To learn more, contact us at (414) 253-8500.